MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 | REAL TIME | The recommendation is an actual live-query to the underlying automation data. |

 ## List of recommendations

+> [!NOTE]
+>
+> - Recommendations that haven't got a refresh frequency of 'REAL TIME"' hold data snapshots from when the recommendations was generated.
+As a result, if you revisit an older recommendation, the information displayed under artifact details may no longer be accurate or applicable.
+> - If you're a premium Power Automate user and it's your first time accessing the automation center, we will begin generating recommendations for you.
+These should be ready for your review in about an hour or two.
+> - If you don't return to the automation center within a week (7 days), or if your premium license got unassigned by your IT team or if your trial expired, we will pause generation of these recommendations.
+> - The recommendations shown as part of the automation center are intra-environmental recommendations targets to makers, operators and member of the CoE.
+If you are looking for admin related, tenant-wide recommendations in Power Platform Admin Center, these are part of separate feature called **Power Platform Advisor**.
+[Learn more](/power-platform/admin/power-platform-advisor).

 ### Work queue SLA violation